sergejsha/pinned-section-listview/README.md

 Usage
 =====
- 1. Replace standard `ListView` with `com.hb.views.PinnedSectionListView` in your layout.xml file.
+ 1. Replace standard `ListView` with `com.hb.views.PinnedSectionListView` in your `layout.xml` file.
- 2. Extend your `ListAdapter` that it implements `PinnedSectionListAdapter` interface.
-Basically you need to implement an additional `isItemViewTypePinned(int viewType)` method there.
-It must return `true` for all view types which have to be pinned.
+ 2. Extend your `ListAdapter` in a way that it implements `PinnedSectionListAdapter` interface, in addition to what it already implements.
+Basically you need to add a single `isItemViewTypePinned(int viewType)` method.
+This method must return `true` for all view types which have to be pinned.

  That's all.
 You are done!
-Working example can also be found under `examples` folder.
+A working example can also be found in `examples` folder.

 License
 =======